dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ##### New behavior

-Starting with EF Core 9.0, the JSON `id` property no longer contains the discriminator value, and only contains the avlue of your key property.
+Starting with EF Core 9.0, the JSON `id` property no longer contains the discriminator value, and only contains the value of your key property.
 For the above example, the JSON `id` property would simply be `8`.
-If you have existing documents in Cosmos DB from previous versions of EF, these have the discriminator value in the JSON `id` property, and after upgrading to EF 9.0, queries against those documents will fail.
+If you have existing documents in Azure Cosmos DB from previous versions of EF, these have the discriminator value in the JSON `id` property, and after upgrading to EF 9.0, queries against those documents will fail.

 ##### Why

-Since the JSON `id` property must be unique, the discriminator was previously added to it so as to allow different entities to exist with the same key value; for example, this allowed having both a `Blog` and a `Post` with an `Id` property containing 8 within the same container and partition.
-This was assumed to be expected by developers used to relational databases, where each entity type is mapped its own table, and therefore has its own key-space.
+Since the JSON `id` property must be unique, the discriminator was previously added to it to allow different entities with the same key value to exist.
+For example, this allowed having both a `Blog` and a `Post` with an `Id` property containing the value 8 within the same container and partition.
+This aligned better with relational database data modeling patterns, where each entity type is mapped to its own table, and therefore has its own key-space.

-EF 9.0 generally changed the mapping to be more aligned with common Cosmos DB practices and expectations, rather than to correspond to the expectations of users coming from relational databases.
+EF 9.0 generally changed the mapping to be more aligned with common Azure Cosmos DB NoSQL practices and expectations, rather than to correspond to the expectations of users coming from relational databases.
 In addition, having the discriminator value in the `id` property made it more difficult for external tools and systems to interact with EF-generated JSON documents; such external systems aren't generally aware of the EF discriminator values, which are by default derived from .NET types.

 ##### Mitigations